Burdens and Christian Optimism

 The information is shocking:

-Older adults make up 15.6% of the US population but account for 18.2% of all suicide deaths.
-This is an alarming statistic, as the elderly are the fastest growing segment of the population.
+Older adults make up about 16% of the US population and account for 16.3% of all suicide deaths.
+This statistic is expected to increase, as the elderly are the fastest growing segment of the population.
 This makes the issue of later-life suicide a major public health priority.

-In 2017, the annual suicide rate for persons between the ages of 65 and 74 was over 15.6 per 100,000 individuals; for those 75-84 years, the number increased to 18.0 suicide deaths per every 100,000.
+In 2018, the annual suicide rate for persons between the ages of 65 and 74 was over 16.3 deaths per 100,000 individuals; for those 75-84 years, the number increased to 18.7 suicide deaths per every 100,000.
 The number rose even higher for those aged 85 and over.
-According to the American Association of Suicidology, the 85+ group had the highest rate of suicide among adults: 20.1 deaths per 100,000.
+According to the American Association of Suicidology, the 85+ group had an even higher rate of suicide among seniors: 19.1 deaths per 100,000.
 Further, the number of older age suicides likely are under-reported.
 These “silent suicides” — such as deaths by overdose, self-starvation, dehydration, or “accidents” — might not be attributed to self-killing.
 The mortality rate among the elderly is higher than other ages.
 That’s because elders tend to use irreversible means such as firearms, suffocation (including hanging), or drowning to end their lives.

 Life and Its Purpose